wangshuo9707/LFSD-Dataset/README.md

 # LFSD-Dataset

 The Lettuce Farm SLAM Dataset (LFSD) consists of RGB and depth images, IMU, and RTK-GPS sensor data.
-Due to the large amount of storage in the dataset, you can access the following links to obtain complete image data.
+Due to the large amount of storage in the dataset, you can access the following links to obtain complete data.

 Sequence1